Opening hours and access

 Wood workshop 2 is equipped for production that is more general.
 There are, among other things, adjusting saw, belt saw, sheet saw and race saw.
 In front of the wood workshops are the bench workshops where you can work with hand tools belonging to the wood workshops.

-Workshop Technicians are Klaus Flavio Berntsen, Kristian Skjold.
+Head Engineers are Klaus Flavio Berntsen, Kristian Skjold.
 Their office is next to the Wood workshops.

 Metal workshop

-The Metal workshop is located on the ground floor between the student workplaces and the verkstedsgården.
+The Metal workshop is located on the ground floor between the student workplaces and the Verkstedsgården.

 The Metal workshop has a modern machine park adapted to both general metalwork and production of prototypes.
 Here you will find shears, plate benders, pipe benders, cutting machine and lathe.
 The welding workshop is located on the other side of the workshop, and there are spot welders, MIG and TIG.
 Inside the welding room is a grinding/polishing room with emery and a plasma cutter.